^

 We have been working with LifeGuide for over three years and have always had positive experiences.
 The team members are all pleasant and on top of changes in the financial world.
 We are comfortable that they manage our account with integrity and expertise.— BarryAs posted in Barry's Google Review

-The presented testimonial is from a current LifeGuide Financial Advisors client and was obtained via a third-party website.
+The presented testimonial is from a current LifeGuide Financial Advisors client and was obtained via a third-party website from 2021 onward.
 LifeGuide Financial Advisors reached out to a random sample of clients requesting voluntary feedback.
 Clients were not provided any compensation with respect to said testimonials.
 The testimonial provided is for informational purposes only and is not representative of all client experiences, which may differ substantially.
 Click here to view all the testimonials received by LifeGuide Financial Advisors on Google My Business.

 Align your faith and finances